vorakl/aves/README.rst

 Examples
 ========

-The example of a site's configuration with articles, pages, sitemap, robots.txt, favicon.ico, etc which is assumed to be used in GitHub Pages is presented at the `separate branch`__.
+The example of a site's configuration with articles, pages, sitemap, robots.txt, favicon.ico, etc which is assumed to be used in GitHub Pages is presented in the `separate branch`__.

 __ https://github.com/vorakl/aves/tree/example-site